vikshiv/mumemto/README.md

 <img src="img/polaroid_tattoo.png" alt="logo" width="292" align="left"/>

-Mumemto identifies **maximal unique matches (multi-MUMs)** present across a collection of sequences.
-Multi-MUMs are defined as maximally matching substrings present in each sequence in a collection *exactly once*.
-Additionally, this tool can identify **multi-MEMs**, maximal exact matches present across sequences, without the uniqueness property.
+Mumemto is a tool for analyzing pangenome sequence collections.
+It identifies **maximal unique/exact matches (multi-MUMs and multi-MEMs)** present across a collection of sequences.
+Mumemto can **visualize** pangenome synteny, **identify misassemblies**, and provide a unifiying structure to a pangenome.

 This method is uses the prefix-free parse (PFP) algorithm for suffix array construction on large, repetitive collections of text.

-This tool uses PFP to efficiently identify multi-MUM/MEMs.
+The main workflow of `mumemto` is to compute the PFP over a collection of sequences, and identify multi-MUMs while computing the SA/LCP/BWT of the input collection.
 Note that this works best with highly repetitive texts (such as a collection of closely related genomes, likely intra-species such as a pangenome).

-The base code from this repo was adapted from <a href="https://github.com/maxrossi91/pfp-thresholds">pfp-thresholds</a> repository written by <a href="https://github.com/maxrossi91">Massimiliano Rossi</a> and <a href="https://github.com/oma219/docprofiles">docprofiles</a> repository written by <a href="https://github.com/oma219">Omar Ahmed</a>.

 ## Installation